OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 It’s worth noting to use LD_PRELOAD, it needs to satisfy below conditions:

-• the hooked C symbol is public, and the dependent does not link it via offset, i.e. the other symbols in the same elf file use offset to locate this target symbol, although it’s public.
+• The hooked C symbol is public, and the dependent does not link it via offset, i.e. the other symbols in the same elf file use offset to locate this target symbol, although it’s public.

 • it’s possible to filter unneeded contexts because some low-level function is used by many high-level logics, and some of them are noise

 Note that it excludes the time spent on async IO!
-It only contains the pure lua code execution time.
+It only contains the pure Lua code execution time.

 1